eighty20results/e20r-sequences/README.txt

 Contributors: strangerstudios, eighty20results
 Tags: sequence, drip feed, serial, delayed, limited, memberships Requires at least: 3.4
-Requires PHP 5.3 or later.
+Requires PHP 5.2 or later.
-Tested up to: 3.9.1
+Tested up to: 3.9.2
-Stable tag: .1.2
+Stable tag: 1.0

-Create "Sequence" which are groups of posts/pages where content is revealed to members over time.
-This a clone of the "drip feed content" module for Paid Memberships Pro (pmpro-series).
+Create "Sequence" which are groups of posts/pages where the content is revealed to members over time.
+This an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 == Description ==
-This plugin currently requires Paid Memberships Pro and is a complete rip-off of the pmpro_series plugin from strangerstudios.
+This plugin currently requires Paid Memberships Pro and started life as a complete rip-off of the pmpro_series plugin from strangerstudios.
+I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of

-Added a few features that weren't included in pmpro_series, specifically the ability to:
+Added a features that weren't included in pmpro_series, specifically the ability to:

 * Configure the sort order for the series/sequence
 * Show/hide upcoming series/sequence posts
 * Show/hide "You are on day XXX of your membership"
-* Configure "Days of delay since start of membership" or specific calendar date as when to make content available
+* Show "delay time" as "days since membership started" or calendar date to end user.
+* Admin defined schedule (using WP-Cron) for new content alert emails to users.
+* User opt-in for receiving email alerts
+* Templated email alerts for new content
+* Pagination of sequence lists in sequence page
+* [sequence_list] shortcode for paginated sequence list
+* Widget containing summary (excerpt) of most recent post in a sequence [***] for the logged in user.
+* Allows 'preview' of upcoming posts in the sequence (Not sure if this is really necessary to have...)

+See ./email/README.txt for information on templates for the email alerts.

+[***] => Add the following line to your theme's functions.php file to support excerpts for WP pages as well:

+     add_post_type_support( 'page', 'excerpt' );

 == Installation ==